shashwatshukla10/HybDL-Framework-for-Breast-Cancer-Detection-and-Morphology-Evaluation/README.md

 A detailed description of the working mechanism, methodology, and results of the research is included within the repository files.

 # System Model of the proposed HybDL
+The system model of the proposed HybDL consists of three functional phases, as detailed below.
+**Data Phase**: The data phase begins with an initial consultation with a physician, during which the patient’s symptoms, medical history, and clinical observations are discussed.
+Based on this evaluation, the physician may recommend further diagnostic tests, such as digital mammography, to assess any suspected abnormalities.
+The digital mammogram examination then generates high resolution breast images, which serve as the primary input data for subsequent analysis in the proposed framework.